afids/afids-data/README.md

 3) fill in cloned dataset content
-`datalad get -r .` run this from the parent afids-data directory to install all the data we release here

-**Users will be asked to input username credentials or indicate they have accepted the DUA before this stage runs.
+`datalad get -r .` run this from the parent afids-data directory to install all the data we release here.
+Users will be asked to input username credentials or indicate they have accepted the DUA before this stage runs.